 2) Show some personal flair.
 Patients want to see the human side of your practice, as well as your cutting-edge technology.
-Since virtual dentistry hasn’t taken off just yet, one of your differentiating factors is you (and your team)!
+Since virtual dentistry hasn’t taken off just yet, one of your best assets is you (and your team)!
 Go ahead and share photos from the office gathering.
 Hold a team Halloween costume contest and ask followers to vote.
 Essentially, be engaging and you will create engagement.
 Here are some ideas you can use to enhance your Facebook posts:

-- Ask questions; polls are a great way to increase engagement and gather valuable feedback.
+- Ask questions!
+Polls are a great way to increase engagement and gather valuable feedback.

 - Share interesting information about your practice or new technology.